What is the structure known as the voice box?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

 The structure known as the voice box is the larynx.
-The larynx plays a crucial role in sound production, serving as the organ that houses the vocal cords.
-It is positioned in the throat and acts as a passageway for air, while also safeguarding the trachea during swallowing to prevent food and liquids from entering the airway.
+The larynx plays a crucial role in sound production, as it houses the vocal cords and is responsible for generating voice through the vibration of these cords as air passes through them.
+Additionally, the larynx acts as a passageway for air to enter the trachea and helps protect the airway by preventing food and other foreign objects from entering the respiratory tract.

 Subscribe